 3. Cooking tips

-• A short pre-boiling will reduce the bitterness.
-Boil them quickly in salted water for 20-30 seconds, then immediately transfer them to cold water.
+• A short blanchingwill reduce the bitterness nicely.
+Blanch them quickly in salted boiling water for about 20-30 seconds, then immediately transfer them to cold water.

 Classic recipe: rape blossoms with mustard